 Northwestern State University accepts transfer credits on a case–by–case basis.
 It also provides career development assistance through the Counseling and Career Services Center.

-Northwestern State University's online master's of art in the study of fine and graphic arts is accredited by the National Association of Schools of Art and Design (NASAD).
-The university is also accredited regionally by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Northwestern State University of Louisiana is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and the online master’s of art in the study of fine and graphic arts is accredited by the National Association of Schools of Art and Design (NASAD).

 St. Charles, Missouri